 And finally, I am running for re-election because I believe our community needs a tested, informed and outspoken progressive voice in public education.
 So many issues intersect with education and ultimately impact the vitality, stability, and prosperity of our neighborhoods.
 Our children deserve better, our schools deserve better, and our community deserves better.
 Translating values and conviction into policy is challenging, however, I’ve never been one to back down from a fight.
 Just ask the billionaires who unsuccessfully attempted to remove me from office because of my strong opinions against corporate influence in public education.
-I have been fighting for our progressive values the past eight years as your Citywide School Board Member and will continue fighting.
-I look forward to connecting, sharing my priorities, and earning your support for re-election to the Minneapolis Board of Education.
+I have been fighting for our progressive values the past eight years as your At-Large School Board Member.
+I will continue fighting as we work on a Districtwide Comprehensive Planning Process to ensure fiscal stability while providing a holistic and integrated global education for all students.

 We live in a time were there is too much hateful and divisive rhetoric driving the national agenda.
 I believe in countering this chaos by strengthening local control where we have the power to further our progressive policies.
-I will continue my pledge as a civil servant.
-I will continue advocating with an outspoken voice.
-And I will continue fighting for the most vulnerable in our vibrant and diverse community.
+I will continue my pledge as a civil servant, advocating with an outspoken voice, fighting for the most vulnerable in our vibrant and diverse community.

 Senator Jeff Hayden